YeisonHunt/YeisonHunt/README.md

 - 💬 Ask me about React, Vue and React Native.
 - 📫 How to reach me: yecaicedo@unicauca.edu.co
 - 😄 Fun fact: Started as a developer by mistake and now is one of the most important things in my life after my family.
-- 🐈 Got a little friend(pet) as a partner called Rick.
+- 🐈 Got a little friend(pet) called Rick.

 ### Connect with me: